junxit/us-congress-bills-114/metadata.md

 - 2016-05-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 90 - 8.
 Record Vote Number: 71.
 - 2016-05-12 — Senate amendment agreed to: Amendment SA 3801 agreed to in Senate by Voice Vote.
 - 2016-05-12 — Senate amendment agreed to: Amendment SA 3876 agreed to in Senate by Voice Vote.
+- 2016-12-08 — Amendment SA 5139 proposed by Senator McConnell. (consideration: CR S6882; text: CR S6882) To change the enactment date.
+- 2016-12-08 — Amendment SA 5140 proposed by Senator McConnell to Amendment SA 5139. (consideration: CR S6882; text: CR S6882) To change the enactment date.
+- 2016-12-08 — Amendment SA 5141 proposed by Senator McConnell. (consideration: CR S6882; text: CR S6882) To change the enactment date.
+- 2016-12-08 — Amendment SA 5142 proposed by Senator McConnell to Amendment SA 5141 (the instructions of the motion to refer). (consideration: CR S6882; text: CR S6882) To change the enactment date.
+- 2016-12-08 — Amendment SA 5143 proposed by Senator McConnell to Amendment SA 5142. (consideration: CR S6882; text: CR S6882) To change the enactment date.
+- 2016-12-08 — Cloture motion on the motion to concur in the House amendment to the Senate amendment to H.R.
+2028 presented in Senate. (consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Considered under the provisions of rule H.Res.
+949. (consideration: CR H7498-7526)
+- 2016-12-08 — DEBATE - The House proceeded with one hour of debate on the motion to agree to the Senate amendment to H.R.
+2028 with an amendment consisting of the text of Rules Committee Print 114-70 as modified by the amendment printed in House Report 114-849.
+- 2016-12-08 — Measure laid before Senate by unanimous consent. (consideration: CR S6882)
+- 2016-12-08 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2016-12-08 — Motion by Senator McConnell to concur in the House amendment to the Senate amendment to H.R.
+2028 made in Senate. (consideration: CR S6882)
+- 2016-12-08 — Motion by Senator McConnell to concur in the House amendment to the Senate amendment to H.R.
+2028 with an amendment (SA 5139) made in Senate. (consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Motion by Senator McConnell to refer to Senate Committee on Appropriations the House message to accompany H.R.
+2028 with instructions to report back forthwith with the following amendment (SA 5141) made in Senate. (consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-08 — Mr. Rogers (KY) moved that the House agree with an amendment to the Senate amendment. (text as House agreed to Senate amendment with an amendment: CR H7498-7510)
+- 2016-12-08 — On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 326 - 96 (Roll No. 620).
+- 2016-12-08 — Resolving differences -- House actions: On motion that the House agree with an amendment to the Senate amendment Agreed to by the Yeas and Nays: 326 - 96 (Roll No. 620).
+- 2016-12-08 — Senate amendment proposed (on the floor): Amendment SA 5139 proposed by Senator McConnell.(consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Senate amendment proposed (on the floor): Amendment SA 5140 proposed by Senator McConnell to Amendment SA 5139.(consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Senate amendment proposed (on the floor): Amendment SA 5141 proposed by Senator McConnell.(consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Senate amendment proposed (on the floor): Amendment SA 5142 proposed by Senator McConnell to Amendment SA 5141 (the instructions of the motion to refer).(consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Senate amendment proposed (on the floor): Amendment SA 5143 proposed by Senator McConnell to Amendment SA 5142.(consideration: CR S6882; text: CR S6882)
+- 2016-12-08 — Senate amendment submitted
+- 2016-12-08 — Senate amendment submitted
+- 2016-12-08 — Senate amendment submitted
+- 2016-12-08 — Senate amendment submitted
+- 2016-12-08 — Senate amendment submitted
+- 2016-12-08 — Senate amendment submitted
+- 2016-12-08 — The previous question was ordered pursuant to the rule. (consideration: CR H7525)